Ekso Bionics: EksoNR (formerly eLEGS, EksoGT)

-April 1, 2016 the FDA cleared the Ekso GT to be used with stroke patients and spinal cord injury patients up to level C7 (ASIA D classification).
-They are the first and only exoskeleton company to be able to provide a rehabilitative exoskeleton for the stroke population.
+April 1, 2016 the FDA cleared the EksoGT to be used with stroke patients and spinal cord injury patients up to level C7 (ASIA D classification).
+This was the first exoskeleton cleared for rehabilitative use for the stroke population.

 In 2017 Ekso Bionics released SmartAssist software in the US which is an upgrade to the Variable Assist software.
-SmartAssist allows for pre-gait activities in addition to gait training as well as advanced gait training techniques.
+SmartAssist allows for pre-gait activities in addition to gait training.
+It also added the ability to walk outside of the Ekso step trajectory, allowing for quick assessment of patient carryover while still in the device.
 The software upgrade also included updates for ease of use and to keep track of each patient's settings via a specific patient ID number.
 Ekso Bionics also launched Ekso Pulse which is a way to metrically track a patient's progression over the course of their rehab treatment via an online portal at the Ekso Bionics website.

 In August 2019 Ekso Bionics released EksoNR (NeuroRehabilitation) to replace EksoGT.
 The biggest change was the introduction of the new EksoView touchscreen controller and the associated upgrades to software.
 EksoNR allows patients across the continuum of care to work on pre-gait activities (weight shifting, marching, squats, side tapping), various modes of walking, and advanced gait activities such as walking backwards, side-stepping, walking with no trajectory, and walking with added resistance.

 In June 2020, Ekso Bionics received FDA approval to use EksoNR on patients with acquired brain injury, including traumatic brain injury.
 EksoNR was the first and is the only exoskeleton cleared for this patient population.

 In June 2021, Ekso Bionics received FDA approval to use EksoNR with patients diagnosed with multiple sclerosis (MS), the first and only exoskeleton with this indication for use.

+In January 2024, Ekso Bionics launched its new software, GaitCoach, which provides more guidance to therapists.
+Additional feedback and focusing on specific areas of gait that need improvement were added.